 Industrial Tree Planting

 Urban Forestry’s Industrial Neighbourhood Tree Planting Program focuses on planting trees in the City boulevard adjacent to properties in industrial neighbourhoods.
-The goal of this program is to increase canopy cover and beautify industrial areas.
-This program is funded by levies on lot sales in industrial neighbourhoods.
+The program's goal is to increase tree canopy cover and enhance the appearance of industrial areas.
+Funding for this program is provided through levies on lot sales in industrial neighbourhoods.

-Urban Forestry chooses appropriate boulevards for tree planting throughout industrial neighbourhoods.
-Business owners can also request trees using our Request a Tree Form.
+Urban Forestry identifies suitable boulevard locations for tree planting throughout industrial neighbourhoods.
+Business owners may also participate by submitting a Request a Tree application.

-When a planting site is chosen, a green stake is put in the ground and a letter is left notifying the adjacent business.
-If underground utilities interfere with the intended site, the planting will be moved or cancelled.
+Once a planting site is selected, a green stake is placed in the ground and a notification letter is provided to the adjacent business.
+If underground utilities interfere with the proposed location, the planting site may be relocated or the planting cancelled.
 Trees are planted between June 1 and October 31.

-Urban Forestry is responsible for maintaining trees located on City property, which includes a watering program for newly planted trees.
-To assist with watering, a water bag may be placed at the base of the tree.
+Urban Forestry is responsible for maintaining trees located on City property, including watering newly planted trees.
+A water bag may be placed at the base of the tree to assist with watering.
 You can help encourage successful tree establishment by doing additional watering during the summer months.

 Urban Forestry is responsible for the pruning of all City-owned trees.
 Certified arborists prune neighbourhood boulevard trees on a 7-year cycle.
 Questions or concerns about the pruning or health of City trees can be submitted through Request a Tree Inspection or by emailing urban.forestry@saskatoon.ca.